IAMD3/ykgen/COMFYUI_SETUP.md

 pip install -r requirements.txt
 ```

-## Step 2: Configure and Download Models
+## Step 2: Choose and Configure Your Models

-### Model Configuration
+### Model Freedom

-YKGen uses configuration files to manage models and LoRAs:
+**You can use ANY models you prefer!** YKGen works with any ComfyUI-compatible models.
+Simply:
-- **Model Config**: `ykgen/config/image_model_config.json` - Configure available models
+1. Download your preferred models to ComfyUI's `models/checkpoints/` directory
-- **LoRA Config**: `ykgen/config/lora_config.json` - Configure available LoRA styles
+2. Edit `ykgen/config/image_model_config.json` to add your models

-You can add your own models by editing these configuration files and placing the model files in the appropriate ComfyUI directories.
+3. Optionally configure LoRAs in `ykgen/config/lora_config.json`

-### Suggested Model Downloads (Optional)
+### Example Model Downloads (Optional Recommendations)

-The following are suggested models that work well with YKGen's default configuration:
+Here are some popular models that work well with YKGen, but feel free to use any models you prefer:

 Create the checkpoints directory if it doesn't exist:
 ```bash